Kianimal/BGS_Deathcam/README.md

 # BGS_Deathcam
 A simple deathcam for you to use in your RedM server.
-Standalone and compatible with any framework.
+Standalone and compatible with any framework (that doesn't force use of its own deathcam, obviously).

 **Controls:**